nx-js/observer-util/README.md

 An observer always runs once synchronously, right away.
 After that, the observer runs after every stack in which the observable properties used by the observer are changed.
 An observer runs maximum once per stack.
 Multiple changes of the observable properties won't trigger it more than once.
+Setting on observable property without a value change won't trigger it either.

 ```js
 const observer = require('@risingstack/nx-observe')